 Looking to the future

-Despite recent innovation in healthcare-based AI, most solutions remain in their infancy, far from being standardised and widely used.
+Despite recent innovation in healthcare-based AI, most solutions remain in their infancy, far from being standardized and widely used.
 In the coming months and years, we predict AI will continue to become integrated into healthcare systems in innumerable ways, becoming increasingly patient-facing.
-Like the COVID-19-induced paradigm shift in vaccine development timelines, AI will revolutionise healthcare by optimising both efficiency and productivity alongside quality of care.
-Arguably, the utopian vision is that AI technology and data sharing are so sophisticated, integrated, widespread and regulated that successful preventative medicine is normalised, both on an individual and population level.
+Like the COVID-19-induced paradigm shift in vaccine development timelines, AI will revolutionize healthcare by optimizing both efficiency and productivity alongside quality of care.
+Arguably, the utopian vision is that AI technology and data sharing are so sophisticated, integrated, widespread and regulated that successful preventative medicine is normalized, both on an individual and population level.
 Although this is a long way off, each shorter-term AI solution adopted across the healthcare industry moves us closer to that goal.

 On an administrative and operational level, AI tools automating appointment scheduling and billing can reduce costs, delays and errors, liberating resources for direct patient care and improving the patient experience.
 On a clinician-centric level, extended reality (XR) can improve how specialists are trained, for example allowing surgeons to gain confidence before treating patients.
 XR can also play a direct role in patient treatment, for example enhancing cognitive behavioral therapy (CBT) in the treatment of anxiety disorders.
 Patient treatment can also benefit from a range of other AI solutions, such as data from wearable devices enabling disease identification, monitoring and treatment personalization.
 This is especially relevant in chronic conditions like diabetes or cancer, which are hugely burdensome globally.
 More generally, AI solutions can increase the analysis speed and accuracy of many standard diagnostic tools such as MRI or histopathology, allowing clinicians to spend more time interacting directly with patients.